 Below you may find some of the most common issues raised by students, as well as the person, office or department to address, when seeking help.

-- For students who have weak study skills or are disorganised, Student Affairs organize workshops, where students are shown how to improve their working methods and boost their personal development.
-Further, in the SAE website they can find tips on how to get better prepared and organized for an exam, so that the fear of failure is also dealt with.
+- For students who have weak study skills or are disorganised, the Social consultation of the Student Affairs organizes workshops, where students are shown how to improve their working methods and boost their personal development and provides individual support as well.
+Further, students can find tips on how to get better prepared and organized for an exam, so that the fear of failure is also dealt with.

 - If you notice withdrawn students, who find it difficult to fit in, you can suggest some coaching.